 ($$, Multiple locations, Pizza): Any pizza or calzone but I highly recommend the house special (Specialita’ Della Casa) called Via Tribunali or you can try the one with clams.

 ($$, Ballard, Pizza): They have a kick-ass charcuterie plate, great pizza, and pretty good entrees.
 Beautiful, spacious venue but cell reception doesn’t work – free wi-fi though.
 Love this place.

-($$, Multiple locations, Pizza) also has a pizza with the clams that is incredible.
+($$, South Lake Union, Pizza) also has a pizza with the clams that is incredible.

 ($, West Seattle, Hawaiian/Korean): Quick fast street food with an excellent view of Seattle – you must get the super amazing kimchi fried rice with your choice of protein.
 Their kalbi beef, spicy pork, or miso ginger chicken tacos are excellent!
 Or try sliders, fish-and-chips, mac salad, or a katsu sandwich.
 Don’t forget shaved ice!
 Take the $5.25 water taxi to West Seattle – puts you right at Ma Kai.

 14a.
 Le Pichet